AP FACT CHECK: Science contradicts EPA warming memo

 EPA's public affairs office put out "a set of talking points about climate change" to help the agency have a consistent message, the Huffington Post reported this week.

-Fifteen scientists contacted by The Associated Press, which also obtained the memo, said EPA wasn't accurately portraying the degree of knowledge that researchers know about climate change and humanity's role.
+The Associated Press, which also obtained the memo, contacted 15 climate scientists.
+They all said EPA wasn't accurately portraying the degree of knowledge that researchers know about climate change and humanity's role.
 For decades, scientists have being saying that the burning of fossil fuels increases greenhouse gases, such as carbon dioxide, which trap heat and change the planet's climate in many ways.

 EPA defended the memo.